leonskidev/ahh-ts/README.md

 type Result<T, E extends Error> = Err<E> | Ok<T>;
 ```

-When you compare that to how everything else handles optional values, there is no
+When you compare that to how everything else handles optional values, there's no
 difference.
 The biggest departure is with how `Result` works, and that's due to
 TS having no concept of it to begin with; but even then it still sticks to using
 the built-in `Error` type.